listfold/claude-git/README.md

 ## Why Git Integration?

-The main reason for creating this package was the feeling of waste when prompting claude-code to "undo" its work, this seems wasteful when normally git would be fine for this.
+The main reason for creating this package was the feeling of waste when prompting claude-code to "undo" its work, invoking an LLM to do this seems wasteful when git would be far more efficient.

 So this package includes an `/undo` slash-command to show the power of local tooling.

-This approach is:

-- ⚡ **Faster** - No network roundtrips or LLM processing time
-- 🔋 **Energy Efficient** - No electricity used for model inference
-- 💰 **Cost Effective** - Saves Claude usage for more important tasks
-- 🎯 **Precise** - Exact reversal of changes without interpretation errors, most of the time it's only the last change that is undone.
-- 🔧 **Extensible** - Enables building sophisticated local workflows using the power of git

 ## How It Works